klover-rs/spotify-dl-lib/README.md

 3. and now you should have your spotify profile url in your clipboard, in my case, this is my profile url: https://open.spotify.com/user/xfvf8ol1ezj9bv5la7ty0vzut?si=8a8b7c4b7c5746df
 4. this is the important part we need from the url: **xfvf8ol1ezj9bv5la7ty0vzut**, save this for later

+if your application uses a UI, a websocket server is exposed at ws://127.0.0.1:4040 :)) an example project will be very soon coming on my github which uses this websocket :D

 ### example
 ```rs
 use spotify_dl_lib::SpotifyDownloader;